deis/deis/README.md

 # Deis

-Deis is an open source PaaS that makes it easy to deploy, scale and manage Docker containers used to host applications and services.
+Deis is an open source PaaS that makes it easy to deploy, scale and manage containers used to host applications and services.
 Deis builds upon Docker and CoreOS to provide a private PaaS that is lightweight and flexible.

 [![Build Status](https://travis-ci.org/opdemand/deis.png?branch=master)](https://travis-ci.org/opdemand/deis)
 [![Coverage Status](https://coveralls.io/repos/opdemand/deis/badge.png?branch=master)](https://coveralls.io/r/opdemand/deis?branch=master)